Clark County, Kansas, US

-EGPNA, through its subsidiary Cimarron Bend Wind Holdings, signed a tax equity agreement with investors including Bank of America Merrill Lynch, J.P.
-Morgan and MetLife for the wind project in September 2016.
+EGPNA, through the Cimarron Bend Wind Holdings subsidiary, signed a tax equity agreement with investors, including Bank of America Merrill Lynch, JP Morgan and MetLife, for the wind project in September 2016.

 Under the agreement, the investors will fund $500m for the project in exchange for 100% of Class B membership stakes in the wind farm.
 Enel Group will hold 100% of Class A interests.